maddogg91/study-buddy/README.md

   * Requirements.txt is applied so no pip install is needed from your end

 ## MVP Methods and  Description ##
-MVP Tasks  | Description
+MVP Tasks  | Description | GIF
 ------------- | -------------
-Non Google user Sign Up  | User will sign up with email password birthday and username.Then User information is stored into Users table in mongoDB
+Non Google user Sign Up  | User will sign up with email password birthday and username.Then User information is stored into Users table in mongoDB |
-Google user Sign Up | User who signs up with Google will be rerouted to the google login page and will then have their email and a unique id
+Google user Sign Up | User who signs up with Google will be rerouted to the google login page and will then have their email and a unique id |
 Change User information  | Google Users and Non google Users will be rerouted to different pages with different permissions to update specific data.
-Using mongo db update and inset commands to update user database information
+Using mongo db update and inset commands to update user database information|
-Create Group | User can create group descriptions, add groupchat photo, and name and it will be inserted into groupchat collection in mongoDB
+Create Group | User can create group descriptions, add groupchat photo, and name and it will be inserted into groupchat collection in mongoDB |
-Join Group | User can search for groups to join and opt in or out and their unique id will be added to groupchat collection in Mongo DB .
+Join Group | User can search for groups to join and opt in or out and their unique id will be added to groupchat collection in Mongo DB |
-Groupchat + Chat feautures | User can Post a text message and it will be added into messages collection in Mongo DB and be outputted in a boostrap styled text bubble of real time timestamps from newest to oldest  messages
+Groupchat + Chat feautures | User can Post a text message and it will be added into messages collection in Mongo DB and be outputted in a boostrap styled text bubble of real time timestamps from newest to oldest  messages |

 ## Stretch goals for the future ##
 * Google Calendar API